dogamujde/HacktheBurgh2025/README.md

+# On The Right PATH
+## A Student Experience Project for Hack the Burgh XI

+# Intro
+Students have a problem.
+With over 10,000 courses available at UoE, finding which ones to enrol in is a headache.
+We want to turn choosing electives into a curiosity-driven delightful experience.

+We have access to very rich course data on DRPS and PATH, but navigation is complex and frustrating.
+At Team 404, we are transforming this complex process into a streamlined, delightful experience.
+Navigating through course choices now presents you with a smorgasboard of tailored options, with key course info displayed without additional clicks, links, or tiny text.

+We worked with a diverse team of students to distill the real pain-points they experience when going through the course selection process.
+Working collaboratively, we've focused on these key features:

+- A modern interface that is highly portable between device sizes enables students to investigate their course choices on the go.
+- Easy to read key information about courses, with links to the full text versions for those who really want to deep dive into reading lists and other info.
+- Critical information that informs real student decision making in an easy-to-digest format.
+Want to know whether you're going to have to split your time between Central campus and King's next semester? _We got you!_ Clearly visible campus tags help you navigate your courses and the city.
+Need to plan your workload in advance so you can figure out plans for commuting, part-time work and childcare? _See all assessment modalities for a course up front, so you can make an informed choice._

+Team 404's techy & non-technical members are answering real student needs, together!

+# Technical Features
+Our stack includes:
+- Python
+- Next JS
+- Tailwind
+- Cursor IDE
+- you.com for logo generation

 # University of Edinburgh DRPS Scraper

 A web scraper for the University of Edinburgh's Degree Regulations & Programmes of Study (DRPS) website.